pupilfirst/wd201-scripts/user-authentication/create-user-signup-page/README.md

 # Script
 In our To-Do manager application, we need users to authenticate in order to show user-specific To-Dos.
 The authentication process must be both functional and secure, and creating one from scratch can be quite lengthy process.
 Because of this, we will use Passport.js, which is a popular Express middleware that facilitates the login process.
 So, let's get started.

-First, we will install few npm packages.
+First, we will install a few npm packages.
 ```sh
 npm install passport passport-local connect-ensure-login express-session --save
 ```